 While the summer may seem like a slow period for job seekers, there is typically less competition during these months, so it’s actually an ideal time to get out there, network, and seize the opportunity.
-For additional information, check out these tips to help job seekers stay motivated during the summer months, from Job Search Expert Amanda Augustine.

 Click here to download a PDF version of the Summer Job Search Infographic.